CNMAT/OpenSoundControl.org/spec-1_0.md

 bits specify the number of seconds since midnight on January 1, 1900, and the last 32 bits specify fractional parts of a second to a precision of about 200 picoseconds.
-This is the representation used by Internet NTP timestamps.The time tag value consisting of 63 zero bits followed by a one in the least signifigant bit is a special case meaning "immediately."
+This is the representation used by Internet NTP timestamps.
+The time tag value consisting of 63 zero bits followed by a one in the least significant bit is a special case meaning "immediately."

 OSC Messages in the same OSC Bundle are *atomic*; their corresponding